 If you have had the opportunity to experience any of our One Spark lunches, you know they are special!
 Students not only get involved in the prep and set up of lunch two days a week (yes, they chop vegetables, peel onions, squeeze lemons, and much more), but we ALL sit down together and enjoy menu items that Laura, Sue, and Jenni have organized.
 You might find sautéed vegetables over whole grains, quinoa salad, butternut squash tacos, tofu stir fry, Chinese chicken salad, fresh guacamole, freshly made sweet potato chips, chopped fruit kabobs, fresh smoothies… the amazing list goes on.
 You also might find pizza, or omelets, or less healthy items on occasion.
 Since we know that not all students come to One Spark ready for quinoa and kale, we do often have simple (processed) foods, like pasta or rice, to ensure our students have eaten enough while sampling some new ingredients.
 Oh, and our desserts?
 Delectable.
 Homemade pies, ice cream, cookies and more, served on many occasions and in moderation.
 As a bonus, all of our food is served on reusable plates, with silverware and real napkins, and all of the scraps are composted.

-Therefore, my case for Healthy Lunch is really a request that everyone try something different.
-Please join me in making One Spark Academy a model for the “New School Lunch”, a place where kids love to eat well, where we all enjoy and understand the benefits of real food, and where we all commit to being a little healthier every day.
-If we ALL have a shared vision together, our philosophy at One Spark will succeed in its promise of promoting better health.
-The best part is that, by embracing this mindset outside of the instructional day, your whole family will reap benefits that will last a lifetime- and perhaps even a much longer one!
+Therefore, my case for Healthy Lunch is really a request that everyone try something different when it comes to “school lunches”.
+Please join me in helping make One Spark Academy a place where kids love to eat well, where we all enjoy and understand the benefits of real food, and where we all commit to being a little healthier every day.
+If we ALL have a shared vision, our philosophy at One Spark will succeed in its promise of promoting better health.
+The best part is that, by embracing this mindset outside of the instructional day, your whole family will reap benefits that will last a lifetime – perhaps a much longer one!